Alpine Rhine S2S

 River basins integrate water and sediment fluxes, along pathways, from sources to sinks.
 Climatic forcing (e.g. precipitation and air temperature) interacts with the land surface and sub-surface (topography, vegetation, soil, geology) to produce surface runoff on hillslopes and in channels.
 Sediment is eroded from the surface by overland flow, but also by mass movements triggered by rainfall or snowmelt, and transported downstream.
 Sediment sources are often very localized (so-called hotspots) and mix as they are transported downstream.
 This results in very complex hydrology-sediment interactions which make predictions of water and sediment fluxes difficult.

-Our project aims to provide new theoretical, methodological, and observational insights into the operation of such systems.
+In short, the project aims to provide new theoretical, methodological, and observational insights into the operation of such systems.
 We aim to build a physics-based hydrogeomorphological approach to analyze sediment pathways and history in the Alpine Rhine, which combines

 - distributed mechanistic hydrological-sediment modeling